A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 Boris and Sofia Gurman

-Boris, 69, and Sofia Gurman, 61, were a Russian-Jewish couple living in Bondi, according to CNN affiliate 9News.
-They have been described as heroes for attempting to stop one of the gunman in the early stages of the attack.
+Boris, and Sofia Gurman, 69 and 61 respectively, were a Russian-Jewish couple living in Bondi, according to CNN affiliate 9News.
+They have been described as heroes for attempting to stop one of the gunmen in the early stages of the attack.

 In a statement, the couple’s family said their actions encapsulated who they were, “people who instinctively and selflessly tried to help others.”